Oldest age wins

 Age-class competitions where older gymnasts in a combined age group should have priority.

-Meets where the organizer wants to reward maturity/experience.
+Meets where the organizer wants to reward maturity and experience.

 When governing body rules specify age-based tiebreaking.